hosseinSafari/Send_DataTable-To_SqlServer/README.md

-# How Sending a DataTable to a SqlServer DataBase(to a Stored Procedure)?
+# How to Sending a DataTable to a SqlServer DataBase(to a Stored Procedure)?

 Using the following Steps: